trendy-lama/trendy-lama/README.md

-- 👋 Hi, I’m @intlmanofmstry.
+- 👋 Hi, I’m @trendy-lama.
 I'm a student interested in Economics, Statistics, and Data Science.
 Currently learning Python and R for school projects and because they are both interesting in general!

 <!---